About Us Contact Shop

 Basically, you want to find what unhealthy habits were created in your past relationship (or relationships) so that they don’t carry over to your new boyfriend or girlfriend.

-Because if they end up being great listeners, but forget to carry through with something once or twice, and you blow up at them due to what you trained yourself into in the past, that could damage the relationship very quickly.
+Because if they end up being great listeners, but forget to carry through with something once or twice, and you blow up, that could damage the relationship very quickly.

-Train yourself out of what you know is unhealthy so you can give the person you’re with next a fresh start.
+Train yourself out of what you know is unhealthy so that you can give the next person your best.
+This is how you really make sure you’re ready for a relationship and not going to repeat old patterns.

 You know those relationships that you admire and look up to?
 Take note on what they do and why they’re healthy.
-And know that this could be your own parents, friends or their parents, and even family members
+And know that this could be your own parents, friends, friend’s parents, and even other family members

 So what do you admire about them?
 Do they both show respect by not talking bad about each other?
-Are they loyal and make their spouse/partner first priority?
+Are they loyal and make their spouse/partner their first priority?
 Are they romantic and affectionate?
-Take note.
+Take notes!

-Look for what you want in your next relationship, and only be with someone that has these attributes or is willing to work on them to have a healthy relationship.
+Look for what you want in your next relationship, and only be with someone who has those attributes or who’s willing to grow in them.
+It’s one of the best ways to have long-term fulfillment.

-On the opposite end of the spectrum, look at unhealthy relationships in your life that you don’t want to emulate.
-See what they’re doing wrong and make sure you don’t date someone like them or do what they do in a relationship.
+And on the opposite end of the spectrum, look at unhealthy relationships in your life that you don’t want to emulate.
+See what they’re doing wrong, and make sure you don’t date someone like them, or do what they do in a relationship.

 Avoid Wasting Time

 The year you spent dating that one person could have been the year you met your future spouse.
-Know what you want, and stick to it if the person obviously doesn’t fit your criteria.
+So know what you want, and make sure to stick to it.

-So while it may be hard to be single now when everyone around you seems to be in love, think of how you can be the best person possible for your next relationship.
+And while it might be hard to be single now when everyone around you seems to be in love, think of how you can be the best person possible for your next relationship.
 Look at where you can grow and heal and work to give your future girlfriend or boyfriend what they deserve.
+That’s how to know if you’re ready for a relationship; you’re being your best self first.

 1. Awesome article.
 Can totally relate to it.